CoReACTER/coreacter.github.io/people.md

 ## Graduate Students

-The CoReACTER plans to hire **two doctoral students** in the Fall 2025 semester.
-One student will be working on **developing computational methods** to explore electrochemical reactivity using chemical reaction networks and multiscale modeling.
-The other student will be working on employing **high-throughput experiments** to design reactions for polymer recycling.
+The CoReACTER plans to hire **one doctoral student** at UCD with a start date of January 2026.
+Stay tuned for more details!

 ## Postdocs